MLSpeech/scaler_gan/README.md

 ScalerGAN is a software package for Time-Scale Modification (AKA speed-up or slow-down) of a given recording using a novel unsupervised learning algorithm.

-The model was present in the paper [Speech Time-Scale Modification With GANs](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9747953).
+The model was present in the paper [Speech Time-Scale Modification With GANs](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9747953) and the paper was published in [IEEE Signal Processing Letters](https://signalprocessingsociety.org/publications-resources/ieee-signal-processing-letters).

 Audio examples can be found [here](https://eyalcohen308.github.io/ScalerGAN/).